Kivi Zhimomi

-Kivi Zhimomi is an Indian professional footballer who plays as a forward for I-League club Gokulam Kerala FC in Kerala Premier League.
+Kivi Zhimomi is an Indian professional footballer who plays as a forward for I-League club Gokulam Kerala Reserves in Kerala Premier League.

 Career

 In 2017, he became the first Naga player to play in I-League.
 In 2018, he became the first Naga player to play in Indian Super League.

 Gokulam Kerala FC

 He joined back his first professional club Gokulam Kerala in 2021 to play Kerala Premier League.